Clustering-based redshift estimation: method and application to data: Application to data

 We now apply our technique to the MegaZ-LRG sample \citep{collister07}.
 This catalogue contains about one million SDSS Luminous Red Galaxies with robust photometric redshifts.
 This sample spans the redshift range $0.4 < z < 0.7$ with limiting magnitude $i < 20$.
 The 2dF-SDSS LRG and Quasar \citep[2SLAQ;][]{cannon06} spectroscopic redshift catalogue of 13 000 intermediate-redshift LRGs provides a photometric redshift training set, indicating that the rms photometric redshift accuracy obtained for an evaluation set selected from the 2SLAQ sample is $\sigma_z= 0.049$ averaged over all galaxies.
 The distribution of photometric redshifts is shown in Figure~\ref{fig:LRG} with the solid line.

 We measure the spatial cross-correlation between LRGs and quasars as a function of redshift, and use it to estimate the LRG redshift distribution.
 The results are shown with the black data points.
-They deomnostrate that the overall shape of the LRG redshift distribution is properly recovered.
+They demonstrate that the overall shape of the LRG redshift distribution is properly recovered.
 In addition, the results show that the megaZ-LRG sample is not significantly contaminated by galaxies at other redshifts in the range probed by the quasars.
 We then repeat our measurement replacing the quasars with \mgii\ absorbers.
 The results, as shown in the right panel of Figure~\ref{fig:LRG}, are again in good agreement with the photometric redshift distribution.
 This provides us with an estimate independent from that obtained with the quasars and shows that different reference samples can be used to obtain consistent results.